Yann Sauvé: Professional

 On May 31, 2010, Sauvé signed a three-year, entry-level contract with the Vancouver Canucks.
 While in Vancouver for the team's 2010 training camp, Sauvé was hit by a car while crossing the street, suffering a concussion that sidelined him for over two months.
 Unable to play, he was subsequently assigned to the Moose.
 After being cleared to play, Sauvé was reassigned by the Moose to the Canucks' third-tier ECHL affiliate, the Victoria Salmon Kings.
 He made his professional debut November 26, 2010, against the Idaho Steelheads.
 The following day, he recorded his first professional point, an assist, against the Steelheads.
 After seven games with Victoria, Sauvé was recalled to Manitoba on December 16.
 He recorded an assist in each of his first two AHL games, both against the Chicago Wolves.

 By February 2011, the Canucks were playing with four of their regular defencemen sidelined.
 After Andrew Alberts suffered a wrist injury on February 14, Sauvé was called up to the NHL club as a replacement.
 He made his NHL debut the following day against the Minnesota Wild, registering 12 minutes of ice time in a 4–1 win.

 In 2014, as a free agent, Sauvé signed with the Orlando Solar Bears.
-Sauvé currently holds the record for the fastest shot competition for the ECHL All Star Classic, at nearly 100 miles per hour.
+Sauvé currently holds the record for the fastest shot competition for the ECHL All-Star Classic, at nearly 100 miles per hour.
 In the 2014–15 season, he appeared in just 13 regular season games with the Solar Bears, as he was loaned out to the AHL on three separate occasions with the St. John's IceCaps, Springfield Falcons and Providence Bruins.

 On July 16, 2015, Sauvé secured a one-year AHL contract as a free agent with the Portland Pirates.
 In the 2015–16 season, Sauvé appeared in just 3 games with the Pirates as he was unable to secure a role on the club.
 He was reassigned to the ECHL with the Manchester Monarchs before on March 7, 2016, he was traded to the Stockton Heat in exchange for future considerations.

 As a free agent in the off-season, Sauvé opted to pursue a career abroad, agreeing to an initial try-out contract with Croatian club KHL Medveščak Zagreb of the Kontinental Hockey League (KHL) on July 20, 2016.
-Over the course of the 2016–17 season, he appeared in 25 games, scoring 3 points.
+Throughout the 2016–17 season, he appeared in 25 games, scoring 3 points.
 After Zagreb failed to qualify for the KHL playoffs, on February 9, 2017, Sauvé returned to the ECHL to join the Manchester Monarchs for the remainder of their season.
 However, after just two games with Manchester, he signed a contract in Germany with EHC München of the Deutsche Eishockey Liga (DEL) on February 17, 2017.